Hacker3331/HackerHub-Games/README.md

 > Murder VS Sherif Duels (Script Hub) [Forgive me if the script no work because im lazy to check it hehe]

 > Residence Massacre (Script Hub) [Issue : Entity Notifier and ESP.
 If larry spawn it will kick you] [Night 1 avaible, Night 2 coming up!]
-"Updated ✅️"

 > Murder Mystery 2 (Script Hub)

 > KAT INFECTION (Script Hub) "NEW SCRIPT ✅️"

-> The 63 Infection (Script Hub)
+> The 63 Infection (Script Hub) "Updated ✅️ *Added Safe Zone teleport option*"

 > The Intruder (THE SUBWAY) [New Entity Notifier, ESP, Promxity No Cooldown etc.]